-Analyze your results:

-- In total, how many people live in all of the households you surveyed?
-This is called the number of observations. - How many people have completed school? - How many male participants did you find? - How many people were employed (had jobs)? - Arrange the ages of all the people in your survey in descending order (biggest to smallest) and find the middle value. - Are there more males or females in your survey? - Which category has said that they completed school more than the other - males or females? - How many school-going children did you find?
-Are there children who should be in school but are not attending any school? - Imagine that everyone in your survey said that they have 7 people living in their home.
-What would the total number of people living in all the homes be? (hint: multiply 7 by the number of observations) - Imagine that you survey your neighborhood and find out that 230 people out of all the 1000 people living there cannot read or write.
-What is the number of people who can read and write?
+- Analyze your results using the following questions as your guidance: - In total, how many people live in all of the households you surveyed?
+This is called the number of observations. - How many people have completed school? - How many male participants did you find? - How many people were employed (had jobs)? - Arrange the ages of all the people in your survey in descending order (biggest to smallest) and find the middle value. - What is the most common age group you found in your data? - Are there more males or females in your survey? - Which gender category has said that they completed school more than the other males or females? - How many school-going children did you find?
+Are there children who should be in school (based on their age) but are not attending any school?